turingschool/front-end-curriculum/projects/module-1/hang-in-there-v2.md

 ## Iteration 4 - Deleting Saved Posters

 - From the saved posters view, if a user double clicks a saved poster, it will be deleted
-  -  `onclick` functionality should not be used in any HTML code - all functionality should be through JavaScript.
+  -  HTML `onclick` attributes should not be used in any HTML code - all functionality should be through JavaScript.

 _Hint: How will you update the data model to achieve this?_